Gatekeeper Training Course for Suicide Prevention

 • What is mental health?

-• Understanding stress, distress & mental disorders in the context of suicide
+• Understanding stress, distress & mental health conditions in the context of suicide

 Module 3: Introduction to Suicide